 Accessibility Resource Center

-As a college student with exceptionality, you are entitled to reasonable accommodations under Section 504 of the Americans with Disabilities Act.
-Exceptionalities accommodations include;
+As a college student with exceptionality, you are entitled to reasonable accommodations under Section 504 of the Americans with Disabilities Act., which provides EQUAL ACCESS for student with exceptionalities include;

 - mobility limitations,